narenjo/extension-admob/README.md

 		// some implementation
 		AdMob.hideBanner(); // if you don't want the banner to be on screen while playing... call AdMob.hideBanner();
 	}

+	function clickRewardedAd(){
+		// If you want to get rewarded events (EARNED_REWARD, LOADING, LOADED, CLOSED, DISPLAYING, ETC), provide
+		// some callback function for this.
+		AdMob.onRewardedEvent = onRewardedEvent;

+		AdMob.showRewarded("ca-app-pub-XXXXX123454");
+	}

 	function onInterstitialEvent(event:String) {
 		trace("THE INSTERSTITIAL IS "+event);